powercodeacademy/phase-3-active-record-associations-tvland-lab/README.md

 Write a migration that adds the column `catchphrase` as a string to your `characters` table.

-**Once you've completed all three migrations, go ahead and run `learn test` to see what you need to do for the models.**
+**Once you've completed all three migrations, go ahead and run `bin/rspec` to see what you need to do for the models.**

 ### Model Methods